33 C

 The petitioner submitted that three batches of deer had already been shifted to wildlife sanctuaries in Rajasthan, including Mukundra Tiger Reserve and Gumnamwadi, and alleged that none of the deer in those groups had survived.
 It was further contended that the abrupt transfer led to the deer falling prey to local predators and triggered an increase in predator-human conflict in the surrounding areas.

-The Court took serious note of these claims and directed the officers of the Central Zoo Authority to visit the translocation sites and file a status report on the condition of the deer within two weeks.
+The Court took serious note of these claims and directed the Central Zoo Authority to visit the translocation sites.
+They were asked to file a status report on the condition of the deer within two weeks.
 The Court added:

 “In the event it is found that either the deer are not surviving or they are in poor condition, we grant liberty to the petitioner to move this court by filing appropriate application.”